Normal generators for mapping class groups are abundant: A well-suited curve criterion for separating subsurfaces

 We summarize the above discussion with the following two lemmas.
 The first addresses the case $i(c,f(c)) = 0$ and the second addresses the case $i(c,f(c)) \neq 0$.
 In both cases the hypotheses of the lemma force the genus $g$ to be at least 3, which is why we can conclude that $f$ is a normal generator and not just that its normal closure contains the commutator subgroup.
 At the same time, we could just as well assume here that $g$ is at least 3, since this will be the case when we apply these lemmas in the proof of Theorem~\ref{main:pa}.

 \begin{lemma} Let $f \in \Mod(S_g)$.
 Suppose there is a curve $c$ so that $i(c,f(c))=0$ and so that $[c] = [f(c)]$.
-Suppose further there are curves $a$ and $b$ in $S_g$ so that on the surface obtained by cutting $S_g$ along $f(c)$ we have that \begin{enumerate} \item $a$ and $b$ lie on different sides of $c$, \item $a$ and $b$ lie on the same side of $f^2(c)$, and \item $a$ and $b$ are nonseparating curves in the surface obtained by further cutting along $c$. \end{enumerate} Then $f$ is a normal generator for $\Mod(S_g)$. \end{lemma}
+Suppose further there are curves $a$ and $b$ in $S_g$ so that on the surface obtained by cutting $S_g$ along $f(c)$ we have that \begin{enumerate} \item $a$ and $b$ lie on different sides of $c$, \item $a$ and $b$ lie on the same side of $f^2(c)$, and \item $a$ and $b$ are nonseparating curves in the surface obtained by further cutting along $c$. \end{enumerate} Then $a$ and $b$ form a good pair for $f$, and so $f$ is a normal generator for $\Mod(S_g)$. \end{lemma}

 \begin{lemma} Let $f \in \Mod(S_g)$.
-Suppose there is a curve $c$ and nonseparating curves $a$ and $b$ in $S_g$ so that $i(c,f(c)) > 0$ and so that on the surface obtained by cutting $S_g$ along $f(c)$ we have that \begin{enumerate} \item $a$ and $b$ lie on different sides of $c$ and \item $a$ and $b$ lie on the same side of $f^2(c)$. \end{enumerate} Then $f$ is a normal generator for $\Mod(S_g)$. \end{lemma}
+Suppose there is a curve $c$ and nonseparating curves $a$ and $b$ in $S_g$ so that $i(c,f(c)) > 0$ and so that on the surface obtained by cutting $S_g$ along $f(c)$ we have that \begin{enumerate} \item $a$ and $b$ lie on different sides of $c$ and \item $a$ and $b$ lie on the same side of $f^2(c)$. \end{enumerate} Then $a$ and $b$ form a good pair for $f$, and so $f$ is a normal generator for $\Mod(S_g)$. \end{lemma}

 In Figure~\ref{fig:good pair examples} we give two examples of good pairs as in Lemma~\ref{gp}.